bodhimindwellness/bodhimindwellness.github.io/_posts/2024-09-21-Shodashi-Wellness-Retreat-Sept-2-6-2025.markdown

 ## LOCATION
 [Shanti Maurice 5-star Resort & Spa](https://shantimaurice.com/) , St Felix, Mauritius Island

+### St Felix
+St Felix beach, situated on the south coast of Mauritius, is among the island's most peaceful locations, offering a serene atmosphere with just a few hotels, snack bars, and sports fields lining its golden sands.
+Tucked away between Bel Ombre and Souillac, this hidden gem provides a tranquil space from the usual tourist hustle.
+Here, you can unwind and enjoy the serene surroundings, making it the perfect getaway for those seeking peace and relaxation.

+Stretching over 1.5 kilometres, St Félix is renowned for its two unique and picturesque beaches that resemble scenes straight out of a postcard.
+Each beach offers its own charm, inviting visitors to explore the beauty of this stunning coastal paradise.
+With breathtaking turquoise to deep blue waters and vibrant coastal vegetation, you'll feel as though you've stepped into a secluded island paradise.
+This enchanting landscape invites you to relax and immerse yourself in the natural beauty that surrounds you.

+### Shanti Maurice 5 star Resort & spa.
+Welcome to Shanti Maurice, a five-star luxury resort and spa on the stunning south coast of Mauritius!
+Experience an unforgettable stay surrounded by breathtaking views and exceptional amenities.
+Take a virtual tour, on https://my.threesixty.tours/app/v/308jvj/0y6a4i, to discover the fantastic location and all the incredible features that await you.
+Your dream getaway starts here!

+Each of the generously sized suites and luxurious villas at Shanti Maurice boasts uninterrupted views across the calm waters of the Indian Ocean.
+Surrounded by fragrant private gardens, spacious terraces, and offering their own refreshing private pools, the contemporary-styled villas offer everything you need for a luxurious Mauritius getaway.
+The suites and villas are spread over 36 acres of tropical gardens offering guests a sweet sense of privacy and freedom.
+Panoramic windows, private terraces and pools and elegant furnishings come as standard, as do stunning ocean views and direct beach access.
+Rooms feature simple, timeless décor, and are tastefully furnished with large and comfortable beds, panoramic floor-to-ceiling windows, and free in-room entertainment systems.
+Many suites and villas lead straight onto our private white sandy beach.
+The Shanti Maurice team members are fluent in English & French, along with dedicated personnel knowledgeable in German, Russian, Arabic, Hindi, Kreol, Thai & Africaans.

+Shanti Spa, a 75,000 sq. feet sanctuary of pure relaxation and self-discovery offers a range of therapies and treatments designed to cleanse the body, invigorate the mind, and soothe the soul.
+Enjoy re-energizing workouts, invigorating massages, and wellness sessions that equip you with tools to maintain your health after your visit.
+Experience a journey that revitalises your spirit and enhances your well-being.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xlpzMX60blg?autoplay=1&mute=1&loop=1&playlist=xlpzMX60blg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 [Register for Shodashi Wellness Retreat](https://bodhimindwellness.com/contact/)